 There are so many benefits to having a father around.
-Studies have shown that children with involved fathers grow up to have less promiscuous sex, have higher paying jobs, and healthier relationships.
-They are less likely to become homeless, depend on welfare and are less prone to obesity.
+Studies have shown that children with involved fathers grow up to have less promiscuous sex, have higher-paying jobs, and healthier relationships.
+They are less likely to become homeless, depend on welfare, and are less prone to obesity.
 They also have been found to have higher IQs than their classmates by age three.
 But it doesn’t really take important studies to tell us that boys need their dads in their lives.

 Fathers are Important from the Beginning

-Many people have held the belief that once the father’s sperm fertilized the egg his job was done until the baby was here.
-Since fathers still cannot actually carry the fetus, this belief is not necessarily untrue.
-However, what science is finding now is how the father’s behaviors and health before conception relates to the baby’s health and wellness in later years.
+Many people have held the belief that once the father’s sperm fertilized the egg, his job was done until the baby was here.
+Since fathers still cannot carry the fetus, this belief is not necessarily untrue.
+However, what science is finding now is how the father’s behaviors and health before conception relate to the baby’s health and wellness in later years.
 For example, a recent study suggests that fathers who drink right before conception may go on to have sons that abuse alcohol.
 While another study has found that men who have bad dietary health can lead to negative pregnancy outcomes.
-This study also supported research that men who are stressed before conception can predispose their baby to have high blood sugar.
+This study also supported research that men who are stressed before conception can predispose their babies to have high blood sugar.

 This obviously doesn’t mean that every child conceived while a dad was stressed out is going to have high blood sugar.
 However, just like moms shouldn’t smoke or do drugs while pregnant, dads also are not exempt from taking care of themselves for the betterment of their children.

-If a father is going to be involved in his child’s life, the earlier he can start the attachment process the better.
+If a father is going to be involved in his child’s life, the earlier he can start the attachment process, the better.
 This includes being an active partner during pregnancy and labor.
-Another study also suggests that if a father cannot be present at the birth the mother and baby should return home to the father as soon as possible to start the attachment process.
+Another study also suggests that if a father cannot be present at the birth, the mother and baby should return home to the father as soon as possible to start the attachment process.